Revature-Salesforce-Training/curriculum/Week_2/P0 Part 2/P0 Part 2.md

 The knowledge demonstrated needs to include ERD's, object creation and customization, field creation and customization, and relationships.

+* Minimum of 8 objects that are a mix of standard/custom (and the 8 does not include any junction objects)
+* At least one many to many relationship

 ## Security

 You will need to establish the role hierarchy and multiple users for the system.
 Create